ywang037/delta-ntu-slerp4/Anaconda envirionment/README.md

 ### Step 1 - Download and install the Anaconda.
 Donwload and install the latest version of Anaconda from [official website](https://www.anaconda.com/download/).

-[Create a conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) by invoking the following command (here it is named my_tf):
+[Create a conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) by invoking the following command (here it is named my_tf, replace it with any other names):
 ```
 conda create -n my_tf python=3.5
 ```